 Spread the love

-How the “New Class” revolutionized BMW cars.
+What is the “New Class,” and how did it revolutionize BMW cars?
 We all know BMW for their sophisticated, stylish, likely “over-engineered” performance cars.
 But it wasn’t always like this, and there was a time when the automaker was on the verge of bankruptcy.
 This is when BMW took a bold step and revamped themselves to develop the “New Class” of cars.
 These cars turned things around for BMW, earning it a respectability the world over.

 Alt Src=